jozefh9045/about-me/README.md

+#About Me
+---
 Hello!
-My name's Jozef Hernandez.
+My name's Jozef Hernandez and this is a project for school.

-Email me at jozefh99@yahoo.com or jozefh9045@hstat.org
-I got to school at HSTAT and my favorite class is SEP!
+###Likes